open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

 Add a source specification to a source config file used by [ocm add sources](ocm_add_sources.md).

-It is possible to describe a single source via command line options, also.
+It is possible to describe a single source via command line options.
 The meta data of this element is described by the argument of option <code>--source</code>, which must be a YAML or JSON string.
 Alternatively, the <em>name</em> and <em>version</em> can be specified with the